Libya International Holy Quran Competition

 Libya International Holy Quran Memorizing and Reciting Competition is one of the biggest festive for Al-Quran reading, memorizing and reciting in all muslim world.
 About more than 50 country attending to this festive.
 This programme held by Libya’s Awqaf and Islamic Affairs ministry.
 The event hosts Quran recitation competitions in many ways.
 The contest aims to communicate and raise supreme and moral ethics in people.
 It also promoting the correct use of classical Arabic and encouraging children to study and recite the Qur’an.
 This programme was held in Al-Raied mosque, at city of Misurata.

 History

-This competition was launched at 1991 BC.
+This competition was launched at 1991 AD.
 For the beginniners preparation, The country organize the national Quranic competition every year, Thats award called be National Unity Award.
 In 2018, There were 85 contestants country who participated in three categories.
 There are: